sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 Time Functions
 ----------------------------------------

-Below is a sample workflow which contains Time Functions processor in Fire Insights.
+Below is a sample workflow which contains Time Functions processor in Sparkflows.
 It demonstrates the usage of Time Functions node to extract Date Time parts and add them as new columns.

 It does the following processing of data: